sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 1. Testbed setup.
 2. Copy valid_policy.json to pmon docker and backup the original one.
 3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
-4. Stop two PSUs.
+4. Turn off two PSUs.
-5. Wait for at least 60 seconds.
+5. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 100% according to valid_policy.json.
-6. Resume one PSU.
+6. Turn on one PSU.
-7. Wait for at least 60 seconds.
+7. Wait for at least 65 seconds.
 Verify target speed of all FANs are still 100% because there is still one PSU absence.
-8. Resume all PSU.
+8. Turn on all PSU.
 9. Verify target speed of all Fans are set to 60% according to valid_policy.json.
 10. Restore the original policy file.

-> Note: The reason that we wait at least 60 seconds is that thermal policy run every 60 seconds according to design.
+> Note: The reason that we wait at least 65 seconds is that thermal policy run every 60 seconds according to design.
 > For switch who has only one PSU, step 6 and step 7 will be ignored.

 ### Invalid Policy Format Load Test